Armando O. Bonilla: Education

 Bonilla was born to a mother from Cuba and a Cuban-American father.
 Bonilla received a Bachelor of Arts degree in 1989 from West Virginia University.
 He received a Juris Doctor, magna cum laude, in 1992 from Seton Hall University School of Law.

 Career

 He began his legal career as a law clerk for Judge Garrett Brown Jr. of the United States District Court for the District of New Jersey from 1992 to 1994.
 He has served in numerous roles in the United States Department of Justice, starting as a trial and appellate attorney in the Civil Division's commercial litigation branch from 1994 to 2001.
 From 2001 to 2002, he served as a prosecutor in the asset forfeiture and money laundering section of the Criminal Division and from 2002 to 2010, he served as a prosecutor in the public integrity section of the criminal division.
 From 2010 to 2017, he served as an associate deputy attorney general.
 From 2017 to 2018, he served as associate general counsel for the United States Marshals Service.
-Since 2018, he has served as the vice president of ethics and investigations at Capital One.
+From 2018 to 2022, he was the vice president of ethics and investigations at Capital One.